SchemaAgent's Main Features

 SchemaAgent Server enables access to schemas located in WebDAV folders on (secure) WebDAV servers with UNC paths and drive letters.

-SchemaAgent Client provides a GUI that enables you to build schema relationships and manage large numbers of schemas, as well as view relationships between MFD files and their associated schemas.
-These are the core features of SchemaAgent technology.
-In addition, SchemaAgent Client provides user-friendly GUI features.
+SchemaAgent Client provides a graphical user interface where you can view and build schema relationships and manage large numbers of schemas.
+You can also view relationships between MapForce design files and their associated schemas.

 Schema designs help you to manage and organize schema collections intuitively.
 These designs can be saved as SchemaAgent design files for subsequent editing.
 You can create, update, or delete IIRs (Includes, Imports, and Redefines) between schemas by direct manipulation in a SchemaAgent design using drag-and-drop.
 Once an IIR relationship is created or modified in a SchemaAgent design, that relationship is physically written into the relevant schema (XSD) file(s) and any related schema file.
 To undo a modification to a relationship, you must edit the SchemaAgent design accordingly.

 For XSLT stylesheets, SchemaAgent Client allows you to create imports and includes as well as import schemas or create new or display existing inline schemas.

 The Design window also shows WSDL files where you can explore the content of the WSDL file and view its internal schemas as well as all of its messages, port types, bindings, and services.
 The import of XML schemas or different WSDL files is also possible.

 If a file is renamed or moved, the change is passed to all other files in the workspace that reference the changed file.
 The advantage is that multiple files can be managed from within the SchemaAgent Client GUI, thus obviating the need to edit individual files separately.